mbaechtold/muspy/README.md

 Type `make run` and go to <http://muspy.dev/>.
 If static files don't load make sure nginx has rx permissions for the `muspy/static` directory.

+### Testing

+You may run the test suite with `pytest`.
+If you need to set a debugger inside a test, you need to run `pytest -s`.

+Coverage report can be shown with `pytest --cov`.
+A HTML report can be generated with `pytest --cov --cov-report=html`.